B3ginnersMind/webdev/README.md

 - This means that the readme and the sample files will not be copied.
 - You can run *install_webdev.py* any time when you want to copy the python files again.

-## parse_certificates.py in folder parsecerts

-Display the Letsencrypt certificates in a clear format so that those that need to be renewed soon are at the top.

-- Read file "certificates.txt" containing output of "certbot certificates".
-- Shorten the content such that for each certificate only one line remains.
-- Sort the lines such that the oldest certificates are on top.
-- Print this result to stdout.

-## show_vhosts.py in folder showvhosts

-Utility for an Ubuntu server with Apache2 that prints out the running virtual hosts and the PHP FPM versions used.
-The output is truncated and formatted for clarity.

-## show_dns.py in folder showdns

-- Requires at least dnspython 2.x.
-- Queries DNS records of a list of domains.
-- Writes the results to text files.
-- Show help with option -h and version with -v.
-- exampleDomains.txt is a demo domain file.
-- exampleHosts.txt is a demo file with knows hosts.

-Possible commands resulting in file show_ips_exampleDomains.txt:

-    show_dns.py exampleDomains.txt -ip
-    show_dns.py exampleDomains.txt -k exampleHosts.txt -ns 8.8.8.8  -ip

-Possible commands resulting in file show_dns_exampleDomains.txt:

-    show_dns.py exampleDomains.txt
-    show_dns.py exampleDomains.txt -k exampleHosts.txt -ns 8.8.8.8

 ## website_manager.py in folder websitemanager

 - Requires the pandas package to read ASCII tables.